hofo/diplamap/README.md

 diplamap
 ========

-Mobile application to locate and explore objects from the Digital Public Library
+Mobile application to locate and explore objects from the Digital Public Library of America